glebm/blog-glebm-com/README.md

 #### Summary / read more:

-If the article contains `READMORE`, only the part above `READMORE` will be rendered on the index page, with a read more link.
+If the article contains `READMORE`, the part above `READMORE` will be considered a summary, and will be rendered on the index page with a "Read more" link after it.

 #### Syntax Highlighting: